 Esophageal thrush is a yeast infection of the throat.
 The condition is also known as esophageal candidiasis or thrush.
 The fungus in the esophagus is usually Candida.

 Traces of the fungus Candida are normally present on the surface of your skin and within your body.
 Normally, your immune system can regulate these good and bad bacteria and microbes in your body.
 Sometimes, though, a shift in the balance between the Candida and your healthy bacteria can cause the yeast to overgrow and develop into an infection.

-Babies who are born vaginally may develop oral or esophageal thrush if their mother had a yeast infection when she delivered.
-Infants can also develop thrush from breastfeeding, if their mother’s nipples are infected.
+Babies who are born vaginally can develop oral or esophageal thrush if their mothers had a yeast infection during delivery.
+Infants can also develop thrush from breast-feeding if their mother’s nipples are infected.
 Developing esophageal thrush this way is uncommon.